jupyter/governance/_sources/overview.md

 ### Software Subprojects

 [Software Subprojects](software_subprojects.md) in the Jupyter community are official areas of focus and effort within the Jupyter ecosystem.
 They often map to a single GitHub organization.
 Subprojects must abide by the [Jupyter Code of Conduct](conduct/code_of_conduct.md), Jupyter decision-making and governance processes (e.g. respecting the project's trademark policies), as well as commit to certain technical limitations and scope.
-Each subproject elects one person to serve on the Software Steering Council.
+Each Subproject maintains a Subproject Council and elects one person from the Subproject Council to serve on the Software Steering Council.
 For more details, see the [Software Subprojects document](software_subprojects.md).

 ### Standing Committees and Working Groups